pitiopia/interview-questions/Questions/Java/README.md

 #### What is the difference between ArrayList and Vector

-We can say that ArrayList is for Vector the same as HashMap is for HashTable:
+We can say that ArrayList is for Vector the same as HashMap is for Hashtable:

 Vector | ArrayList
 -------- | -------